AnYpku/usercode/WGammaAnalysis/README.txt

 2.1) Selection
 - performs event selection cuts
 - selection is performed in two steps:
-  WGammaSelection::LoopOverTree() - does VeryPreliminary selection, only kinematic cuts are applied (phoEta, muPt, muEta, dR(pho,mu))
+  Selection::LoopOverTree() - does VeryPreliminary selection, only kinematic cuts are applied (phoEta, muPt, muEta, dR(pho,mu))
-    it stores the preselected trees in WGammaOutput/MUON/VeryPreliminarySelected/ one root file for each MC source (ttjets to 1l and to 2l are combined to be 1 source; WWg, WW, WZ are also combined to  1 source) and three root files for data: UNblind; blindPRESCALE; blindDECRACC (now blindDECRACC is blind combined method) WGammaSelection::ExtraSelection() - with TTree::CopyTree() does Preliminary for template method selection, Preliminary for WMt cut optimization and Fully selection for each preselected tree prepares 3 trees and store them to:
+    it stores the preselected trees in WGammaOutput/MUON/VeryPreliminarySelected/ one root file for each MC source (ttjets to 1l and to 2l are combined to be 1 source; WWg, WW, WZ are also combined to  1 source) and three root files for data: UNblind; blindPRESCALE; blindDECRACC (now blindDECRACC is blind combined method) Selection::ExtraSelection() - with TTree::CopyTree() does Preliminary for template method selection, Preliminary for WMt cut optimization and Fully selection for each preselected tree prepares 3 trees and store them to:
     WGammaOutput/MUON/PreliminaryForTemplateMethodSelected/
     WGammaOutput/MUON/PreliminaryForMetCutSelected/